sebolla-gif/Samurai-Game-V1.0/README.md

 ## Notes:

 All .bmp images used in the program are in the `resources` folder.
-Because of the way the program is set up you can simply change the matrix to use any .bmp image you want for the program.
+In the way that the program is seted up you can simply change the matrix to use any .bmp image you want for the program.
 The matrix used has this format:

 The first three values ​​in each row are the right orientation, from where the images start to where they end and what row number they are in within the image. the other three values ​​are the same but for the reverse orientation